michaeldello/michaeldello-cplusplus/README.md

     docker run --rm -it --name cpp_dev_container -v $(pwd):/app cpp_dev

 Develop and/or execute within Docker container in VSCode by selecting **Reopen in Container** if prompted (VSCode should detect devcontainer file included in this project).

+## Use in GitHub Actions

+To use the Docker container in GitHub actions:

+1. Authenticate Docker with GitHub Container Registry

+    echo *YOUR_GITHUB_TOKEN* | docker login ghcr.io -u *YOUR_GITHUB_USERNAME* --password-stdin

+1. Build and tag the Docker image from the Dockerfile

+    docker build -t ghcr.io/*YOUR_GITHUB_USERNAME*/cpp-dev:latest .

+1. Push the image to GHCR

+    docker push ghcr.io/*YOUR_GITHUB_USERNAME*/cpp-dev:latest

+1. Use/Pull the container image in GitHub Actions

+    docker pull ghcr.io/*YOUR_GITHUB_USERNAME*/cpp-dev:latest

+Notes:

+1. The container will need to either be public, or if private, be made accessible by the repository

 # Build Code